-During the busy holiday travel season, passengers are encouraged to check flykci.com for flight status and check in online and print out itineraries and boarding passes at home.
+During the busy holiday travel season, passengers are encouraged to check flykci.com for flight status and check in online and print out itineraries and boarding passes in advance.
 Travelers are advised to register with their carrier for electronic flight updates, providing cell phone numbers in case of delays or cancellations and allow adequate time for security screening and checking bags.

-The Department recommends that travelers arrive at the airport terminals 90 minutes prior to departure, two hours before international flights.
+The Department recommends that travelers arrive at the airport terminals 90 minutes or more prior to departure, two hours before international flights.

 The KCI web site makes travel easier even before passengers reach the airport.
 Flykci.com offers real-time flight, parking and weather information (local and destination), flight booking, driving directions and interactive KCI maps.
 The site also links to airlines, rental car agencies, hotels, TSA and other related sites.

+Check TSA's Web site tsa.gov for a complete list of prohibited items, travel tips and other security information.
 In order to provide the most effective security in the most efficient way possible, TSA has expanded its TSA Pre ✓™ program to additional airports and airlines nationwide.
 TSA Pre✓™ is an expedited screening program that allows pre-approved airline travelers to leave on their shoes, light outerwear and belt, keep their laptop in its case and their 3-1-1 compliant liquids/gels bag in a carry-on in select screening lanes.
-TSA Pre✓™ operations are available at more than 100 airports nationwidewhen flying on a participating carrier.
-Carriers currently offering TSA Pre✓™ in Kansas City are Delta and Southwest.
-It will be added to others in 2017.
+TSA Pre✓™ operations are available at more than 100 airports nationwide when flying on a participating carrier.

 Holiday Travel tips